Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 ###

 <p align="left">I am Hakan.
-UI/UX generalist, front-end developer, and devoted student of the IT.</p>
+UI/UX generalist, former Communication(PR & Advertising focused) specialist, and devoted student of the IT.</p>

 ###

 <p align="left">2nd year of Information Technology at Oulu(Finland) University of Applied Sciences(OAMK).
-Currently improving myself in project management and cloud.</p>
+Currently working in an international team as a UI/UX designer and scrum master.</p>

 ###